ed-o-saurus/PLHaskell/README.md

 ## Build and Install

+This extension is intended to be build and installed in a Linux environment.
+It has only been tested on the x86-64 architecture.

 The following are needed to build and install PL/Haskell:
 * PostgreSQL server
 * PostgreSQL development files